Swedish PM to step down in November ahead of 2022 elections | Politics

 - Sweden

-Swedish Prime Minister Stefan Lofven caught the nation off guard on Sunday, saying he would resign in November ahead of a general election in September 2022 to give his successor a chance to improve the Social Democrats' standing in the polls.
+Swedish Prime Minister Stefan Lofven caught many off guard on Sunday, saying he would resign in November ahead of a general election in September 2022 to give his successor a chance to improve the Social Democrats' standing in the polls.

-Lofven has been prime minister since 2014, but his two coalition governments with the Green Party have lurched from crisis to crisis, unable to command a majority in parliament.
+Lofven has been prime minister since 2014, heading two coalition governments with the Green Party that have lurched from crisis to crisis, unable to command a majority in parliament.
 The most recent setback saw Lofven, a former welder and union leader, resign in June after losing a no-confidence vote.

 He was returned to office by parliament in July when the leader of the biggest opposition party, the Moderates, failed to get enough backing to form a new government.
-"In next year's election campaign the Social Democrats will be led by someone else than me," Lofven said in an annual summer speech.
+"In next year's election campaign the Social Democrats will be led by someone else than me," Lofven said at the end of his annual summer speech.
 "Everything has an end and I want to give my successor the very best conditions."

-He said he would step down at the party's congress in November.
-The government may not survive much longer than that as it does not have the support it needs to pass a budget in the autumn.

-Lofven's possible successors include current Finance Minister Magdalena Andersson, Jenny Madestam, political scientist at Sodertorn University told Swedish news agency TT.
-Madestam said Energy Minister Anders Ygeman, Justice Minister Morgan Johansson, Enterprise Minister Ibrahim Baylan or Health Minister Lena Hallengren could also be candidates.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)